Science: Computational

 Computational science applies computer simulations to science, enabling a better understanding of scientific problems than formal mathematics alone can achieve.
-The use of machine learning and artificial intelligence is becoming a central feature of computational contributions to science, for example in agent-based computational economics, random forests, topic modeling and various forms of prediction.
+The use of machine learning and artificial intelligence is becoming a central feature of computational contributions to science, for example in agent-based computational economics, random forests, topic modelling and various forms of prediction.
 However, machines alone rarely advance knowledge as they require human guidance and capacity to reason; and they can introduce bias against certain social groups or sometimes underperform against humans.

 Interdisciplinary

-Interdisciplinary science involves the combination of two or more disciplines into one, such as bioinformatics, a combination of biology and computer science or cognitive sciences.
-The concept has existed since the ancient Greek period and it became popular again in the 20th century.
+Interdisciplinary science involves the combination of two or more disciplines into one, such as bioinformatics (a combination of biology and computer science) and cognitive sciences.
+The concept has existed since the ancient Greek period, and it became popular again in the 20th century.

 Research

 Scientific research can be labelled as either basic or applied research.
-Basic research is the search for knowledge and applied research is the search for solutions to practical problems using this knowledge.
+Basic research is the search for knowledge, and applied research is the search for solutions to practical problems using this knowledge.
 Most understanding comes from basic research, though sometimes applied research targets specific practical problems.
 This leads to technological advances that were not previously imaginable.